 To select the tool best suited for your CRO roadmap, consider the following parameters.

-Use case at hand
+1. Use case at hand

 Some of the most common use cases of mobile app A/B testing include:

+i.
 Eliminating friction in key user flows

-For today’s on-the-go buyer who demands seamless shopping experiences, friction in user flows, especially one as critical as checkout, can lead to frustration and loss of interest, which ultimately increases your abandonment rate.
-In fact, did you know that mobile has the highest cart abandonment rate (beating tablets and desktop) of 85.65%?
+For today’s on-the-go buyer who demands seamless shopping experiences, friction in user interactions and flows, especially one as critical as checkout, can lead to frustration and loss of interest, which ultimately increases your abandonment rate.
+In fact, did you know that mobile has the highest cart abandonment rate (beating tablets and desktops) of 85.65%?
 A/B testing your eCommerce app’s user flows can help you radically reduce drop-offs and abandonment rate, by paving the way for a delightful user experience.

+ii.
 Optimizing for the efficacy of search and product recommendation algorithms

 Should your product recommendation algorithm be based on shoppers’ purchase history, trending items, or the most popular products from a particular category?
 How should your search algorithm categorize products, decide their relevance to a specific search query, and on what criteria should they be ranked on the search results page?